Home Spotlight How Old Do You Have To Be To Serve Alcohol Across the US?

 Are minors allowed to sell alcohol?

 In some states, such as Arizona, minors are allowed to sell alcohol in off-site stores.
-They need to be of legal working age (16), and they’ll need to be supervised by someone at least 19 years old.
-Moreover, the store they work in must primarily sell products other than alcohol beverages.
+They need to be of legal working age (16) and they’ll need to be supervised by someone at least 19 years old.

 Responsible Service and Bartending Licenses

-To bartend, you need a license in 18 out of 50 states, including: Alaska, California, Delaware, Illinois, Indiana, Louisiana, Montana, Nevada, New Mexico, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Utah, Vermont, Washington and Wisconsin.
+In 18 out of 50 states, a bartending license is mandatory.
+These states include: Alaska, California, Delaware, Illinois, Indiana, Louisiana, Montana, Nevada, New Mexico, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Utah, Vermont, Washington and Wisconsin.

-7 out of 50 states have varied licensing requirements, leaving it up to counties to set their own rules.
-These states are: Hawaii, Idaho, Kentucky, Nebraska, New Jersey, North Dakota and Wyoming.
+In seven states, licensing requirements can vary by county, leaving local authorities to establish their own rules.
+These states include: Hawaii, Idaho, Kentucky, Nebraska, New Jersey, North Dakota and Wyoming.

-In Alabama, South Carolina and South Dakota, whether you need a license will depend on your age and your job role.
+In Alabama, South Carolina and South Dakota, the need for a license depends on your age and role.
+The cost of obtaining a license varies, ranging from $10 to $50 and the renewal terms also differ by state.